devict/ictgamejam-hugo/README.md

+# DEPRECATED!
+This repo is no longer in use and should probably be deleted.

 # ictgamejam.com
 The builds from `public/` should get pushed to devict/ictgamejam Github repo's `gh-pages` branch - this updates the website